michael-han-dev/michael-han-dev/README.md

 <h1 align="center">Hi 👋, I'm Michael</h1>
-<h3 align="center">I'm a creative problem solver and software engineer with a passion for building innovative, scalable solutions that make a meaningful impact—exploring the intersection of AI, Full-Stack Development, and Entrepreneurship.</h3>
+<h3 align="center">I'm a creative problem solver and software engineer with a passion for building innovative, scalable solutions that make a meaningful impact—currently exploring the intersection of AI, Full-Stack Development, and Entrepreneurship.</h3>

 - 🔭 I’m currently working on [LeetcodeEngine](https://github.com/michael-han-dev/OA-to-Leetcode-Comparer)